lschierer/RUT/packages/luke/20060915/quote-of-the-day-3.md

 ---

-title: quote of the day
+title: "quote of the day"
 date: 2006-09-15 17:11:59
 tags:
   -  quotes